XindiG6/Key-Value-Cache-RocksDB/README.md

 Following the paper’s architecture, moving GC and mapping to the application layer eliminates the redundant FTL overhead in commercial SSDs.
 In this simplified version, we simulate open-channel SSD behavior via RocksDB for easy portability.

-# Main Features
+# Implementation
-- Slab Mangement
+- Slab Management
   - Partition the “flash space” into slabs, each contains multiple 4KB blocks.
   - A slab is represented by a Slab struct with a freeBlocks set.